fboerncke/bloom-ai-simple-starter-nodejs/README.md

-# A simple starter for AI with BLOOM
+# A simple starter for AI with BLOOM using Node.js

 When you follow technical blogs and news tickers you may have read about **[BLOOM](https://huggingface.co/bigscience/bloom)** in the context of AI and text generation.
 I became curious and within this article I want to share my findings with you.

+If you are not interested in background information and just want to start with your experiments then you can jump to the [installation instructions](#how-to-setup-a-simple-test-environment).

 ## What is BLOOM?